 So let's take one thing at a time.

-The majority of serious playground accidents result from falls off high play structures.
+The majority of serious playground accidents result from falls off high play structures, as well as from horsing around on equipment because kids are bored.
+Such accidents cost the US close the $13 BILLION every single year!!!.
 That's why there's so much attention paid to fall/use zone material and depth (see statistics at the end of this article).

 Our designs steer away from free-standing, high things for that very reason.
 We provide height with natural berms, and sometimes with piles of rocks, but in the case of rocks, for instance, just in the event a child slips and falls, we do put wood chips around the base.
 But if there is a fall directly to the ground, it's always going to be from the lowest level of rock, so the fall would be pretty short, and therefore injury minimal, if any.